mike-scott/osfoundries/src/content/product.md

 updatable, connected microcontroller-based device.

 The Zephyr Project is a scalable, cross-architecture RTOS for constrained devices, designed for security and with built-in Internet connectivity.
-At Open Source Foundries, we base our RTOS microPlatform on Zephyr because we believe that it is the future “Linux kernel of microcontrollers”.
+The Open Source Foundries RTOS microPlatform is based on Zephyr because we believe that it is the future “Linux kernel of microcontrollers”.
 Like the Linux kernel, Zephyr has an open governance model that allows companies and individuals to add features and functionality and evolve the RTOS over time.
-Unlike the Linux kernel, Zephyr is licensed under the permissive Apache 2.0 open source license, allowing you to easily integrate your own proprietary technology.
+Zephyr is licensed under the Apache 2.0 license.

 The Zephyr microPlatform includes the following key features: